milesreng/cs316-project/README.md

 Our group will be doing the standard project.

 Members:
-- Jonny Chang
+- Jonny Chang: Inventory/Order Fulfillment
-- Phillip Kang
+- Phillip Kang: Accounts/Purchases
-- Ethan Song
+- Ethan Song: Products
-- Miles Eng
+- Miles Eng: Cart/Orders

+We all worked collaboratively to create our database design and user flow for the website.